 The business components of a establishing a career in music are frequently under-appreciated and misunderstood by young and emerging musicians.
 To address this, Jazz Mentors audiences are guided through some of the most vital aspects of launching a career, including representation, touring, protecting your recordings in digital format, the impact of streaming services, and building a secure financial future, among others.

 Located at Local 802, the informal setting allows for relaxed communication and a free-flowing exchange of ideas between the audience and the artists, encouraging full participation and interaction.
 The events are free and open to the public.

-On February 13, Local 802 American Federation of Musicians and The Council for Living Music will host the eighth installment of JAZZ MENTORS, a series of interactive panel discussions designed to connect up-and-coming musicians with some of New York City’s premier jazz artists to discuss the business components of developing a career in music.
-Headlined by jazz luminaries Lakecia Benjamin, Ulysses Owens, Jr., Rudresh Mahanthappa and Michael Leonhart, Jazz Mentors 8: “Social Justice, Diversity and Entrepreneurship in Jazz,” will discuss issues of exploitation, race, diversity and artistic engagement in today’s political climate.
-This panel will guide young and emerging musicians through an open discussion about our civil liberties and the impact of race-gender diversity in music business practices, as well as explore the vitally important and often misunderstood intricacies of the business and career management aspects of professional life in the music industry.
+On February 13, 2017, Local 802 American Federation of Musicians and The Council for Living Music hosted the eighth installment of JAZZ MENTORS, a series of interactive panel discussions designed to connect up-and-coming musicians with some of New York City’s premier jazz artists to discuss the business components of developing a career in music.
+Headlined by jazz luminaries Lakecia Benjamin, Ulysses Owens Jr, Rudresh Mahanthappa and Michael Leonhart, Jazz Mentors 8: “Social Justice, Diversity and Entrepreneurship in Jazz,” explored issues of exploitation, race, diversity and artistic engagement in today’s political climate.
+This panel functioned as guide for young and emerging musicians and was an open discussion about our civil liberties and the impact of race-gender diversity in music business practices.
+The panel also explored the vitally important and often misunderstood intricacies of the business and career management aspects of professional life in the music industry.

 December 12, 2016: Jazz Mentors VII: “Passing the Torch: Multi Generational Approaches to a Career in Jazz”